 Articles will be judged by a committee of three scholars appointed by the AHSA Board.
 Those selected will be notified by the end of March 2020.
 Articles will be judged by blind peer review.

 Applicants are invited to submit an electronic copy (in .doc, .docx, or .pdf form) of their articles together with the registration form to Tracy Wuster at firstname.lastname@example.org

 All copies should be formatted for blind review and thus without identifying references or title.
 Applicants do not need to be members of the AHSA to submit.

 Prize: $100; one-year membership in the AHSA; paid conference registration for 2018 AHSA conference.

-The winner will receive a letter written by the selection committee on the prize and the reasons the article was selected.
+The winner will receive a notice by the selection committee on the prize and the reasons the article was selected.